-18 https://assembly.coe.int/nw/xml/XRef/X2H-Xref-ViewHTML.asp?FileID=9776&lang=EN deaf persons.
-Sign language users are a minority, since they are a group numerically inferior to the rest of the population of a state, in a non- dominant position, possessing linguistic characteristics differing from those of the rest of the population and show, if only implicitly, a sense of solidarity, directed towards preserving what constitutes their common identity, including their culture, traditions and language (cf the proposed definition of "national minority" in Parliamentary Assembly Recommendation 1201 (1993)).
-Both Finland and Portugal have already enshrined the rights of sign language users in their Constitutions.
-8. Sign languages as non-territorial languages .
+- 7. Sign language users form a minority.
+In keeping with the same European Parliament Resolution, the CD-P-RR considers that sign languages are the preferred or only language of large numbers of deaf people.
+It has been estimated that the ratio of pre-lingually deaf persons is approximately 1 in 1000.
+However, since also post-lingually deaf persons, families of deaf children, teachers, social workers, etc. need to use sign languages, the number of sign language users is considerably larger than the number of deaf persons.
+Sign language users are a minority, since they are a group numerically inferior to the rest of the population of a state, in a nondominant position, possessing linguistic characteristics differing from those of the rest of the population and show, if only implicitly, a sense of solidarity, directed towards preserving what constitutes their common identity, including their culture, traditions and language (cf the proposed definition "national of minority" in Parliamentary Assembly Recommendation 1201 (1993)).
+Both Finland and Portugal have already enshrined the rights of sign language users in their Constitutions. - 8.
+Sign languages as non-territorial languages.
 Sign languages can, in principle, be regarded as non-territorial languages.
 It is pertinent to note that sign languages meet the definition criteria of non-territorial languages as set out in the European Charter for Minority or Regional Languages, i.e. "Languages used by nationals of the state which differ from the language or languages used by the rest of the state's population but which, although traditionally used within the territory of the state, cannot be identified with a particular area thereof."
 (Part I, Article 1c.)
-Sign languages are typically used throughout the country that they are native to: British Sign Language in Great Britain, French Sign Language in Italy, etc. However, it is worth noting that in some countries more than one sign language may exist.
+Sign languages are typically used throughout the country that they are native to: British Sign Language in Great Britain, French Sign Language in France, German Sign Language in Germany, Italian Sign Language in Italy, etc. However, it is worth noting that in some countries more than one sign language may exist.
 These sign languages are used in certain geographical areas only and thus meet the definition of regional minority languages.
-For example: In Spain, Catalonian Sign Language is used in Catalonia, and Galician sign Language in Galicia; in Belgium, Flemish Belgian Sign Language, Belgian French Sign Language, and German Sign Language are used; in Switzerland, Swiss-German, Swiss- French and Swiss-Italian Sign Language (s) are used; in Finland, Finnish Sign Language and Finnish-Swedish Sign Language used.
-9. Sign languages and linguistic and cultural diversity .
-Sign languag Recommendation 1598 (2003) 19 Inportant clement of Europe of migratice and catalactivity defined.
-The Parliamentary Assembly recalls its Recommendation 1492 (2001) on the rights of national minorities, and particularly paragraph 12.xiii concerning sign languages.
-The Assembly takes note of the reply by the Committee of Ministers to this recommendation, contained in Document 9492.
-It regrets that the Committee of Ministers did not make a pronouncement on the opinions delivered by the Committee of Experts of the European Charter for Regional or Minority Languages (ETS No. 148) and by the Committee on the Rehabilitation and Integration of People with Disabilities (Partial Agreement).
-This reply warrants, if any justification were needed, the Parliamentary Assembly's concern that the rights of sign language users should be incorporated into a specific legal instrument, or into an additional protocol to the charter, without prejudging the position that may be adopted by the organisations representing deaf people.
+For example: In Spain, Catalonian Sign Language is used in Catalonia, and Galician sign Language in Galicia; in Belgium, Flemish Belgian Sign Language, Belgian French Sign Language, and German Sign Language are used; in Switzerland, Swiss-German, Swiss-French and Swiss-Italian Sign Language(s) are used; in Finland, Finnish Sign Language and Finnish-Swedish Sign Language are used. - 9.
+Sign languages and linguistic and cultural diversity.
+Sign language users are a cultural and linguistic minority.
+In relation to the European Parliament Resolution on sign languages of 18 November 1998, the CD-P-RR considers that every one of the different sign languages used in Europe has its specific cultural identity.
+In accordance with the Council of Europe Declaration on cultural diversity, adopted by the Committee of Ministers on 7 December